 It’s probably sociocultural.
 As often as not, men drink in addition to eating (beer and wings) while women drink instead of eating (glass of wine for dinner).
 Oddly, at least one piece of research suggests that regular drinkers may be more active.
 It may also be that drinkers under-report their true food intake.
 At least some work suggests that alcohol may improve insulin sensitivity.
 More research is needed to explain what’s going on here.

 The paper then concludes but basically just reiterates what I wrote above so I won’t go into it any further.

 The bottom line of the paper is this: humans didn’t evolve on anything but water and mother’s milk with other drinks such as alcohol and soft drinks coming into common usage at a much later date.
 Because of this, we don’t appear to have evolved good mechanisms for dealing with most types of fluid calories.

 So what can we do practically with this information?

-Liquids tend to digest quickly (although fluids with protein and fat, such as milk, digest much more like food) and carbohydrate only drinks such as soda don’t release as many of the appetite blunting peptides during digestion as whole food (or milk which is a liquid whole food).
+Liquids tend to digest quickly (although fluids with protein and fat, such as milk, digest much more like food) and carbohydrate only drinks such as soda or juice don’t release as many of the appetite blunting peptides during digestion as whole food (or milk which is a liquid whole food).

 This makes the consumption of sugary drinks (fruit juice or soda) a major problem.
-People don’t compensate for intake and end up simply adding the massive amount of calories to their diet, which is often bad to begin with.
+People don’t compensate for their intake and end up simply adding the massive amount of calories to their diet, which is often bad to begin with.

 And, repeating it again, I feel that this is the real problem with the whole high-fructose corn syrup hysteria.
 As I noted in the article high fructose corn syrup there is nothing inherently special to HFCS that makes it particularly obesogenic outside of being a source of calories.